kinow/autosubmit/docs/README.md

-To build the docs, install the `requirements.txt` in this folder and then run `make html`.
+To build the docs, install the optional group `docs` with `pip`, and then run `make html`.

 That should create a version identical to the one from ReadTheDocs, which can